 You can select from a wide range of major study areas, from design and fashion to advertising and marketing communications to international business.
-Each major combines the practical and the theoretical, provides hands-on learning, and prepares you for the professional world.
+Each distinct major combines the practical and theoretical, provides hands-on learning, and prepares you for the professional world.
 They reflect FIT’s unique and stimulating learning environment, which is alive with energy and filled with talented students and dedicated faculty who are also influential working professionals—business owners, designers, artists, and more.
 With class size limited to 25 students and a student-faculty ratio of 17:1, you’ll receive the kind of individual attention that will help you shine.

 New York City

-Being an FIT student means having tremendous opportunities to learn, to play, and to explore the abundance of New York City from your home base in the lively Chelsea neighborhood.
+Being an FIT student means having tremendous opportunities to learn, play, and explore the abundance of New York City from your home base in the lively Chelsea neighborhood.
 The city is our playground, our muse, and our extended campus.
 With theater, live music, galleries and museums, restaurants, and shopping, the city offers unparalleled opportunities to explore.
-With bus and subway stops located just steps from the College, you’ll soon be a citizen of the city, navigating it with ease.

 FIT’s innovative approach to experiential learning—through professional critiques, industry-sponsored competitions, and internships—is the key to your future success.
-While our classroom dynamics reflect the real-world activities and attitudes of the showrooms, studios, or corporate offices in which you’ll one day work, our extensive internship program offers invaluable on-site experience with leading retailers, manufacturers, designers, ad agencies, radio and television networks, and consumer magazines—from MTV to Bloomingdale’s to Vogue, to name just a few.
+While our classroom dynamics reflect the real-world activities and attitudes of the showrooms, studios, or corporate offices in which you’ll one day work, our extensive internship program offers invaluable on-site experience with leading retailers, manufacturers, designers, ad agencies, radio and television networks, and consumer magazines.

-Fashion Institute of Technology is part of the State University of New York (SUNY) system and is located in New York City’s vibrant Chelsea neighborhood.
-The area is home to art galleries, museums, exotic restaurants, and more.
+The Fashion Institute of Technology (FIT) is a State University of New York (SUNY) college located in the heart of New York City.
+Our neighborhood is home to art galleries, museums, restaurants, and so much more.
 But that’s just the beginning.
 At FIT the entire city is our extended campus, and with its renowned cultural resources, it will expand your world in ways you never imagined.